Sage-Bionetworks/DCA-Data-Ingress-Docs/README.md

 3. Access the local preview of the documentation at http://127.0.0.1:4000.

+**N.B.** Any changes to the `_config.yml` file will not be reflected in the website; you will need to stop the container with Ctrl-C and relaunch it with `docker-compose up`.

 ## Screenshots

 For future reference, the screenshots were taken using the Developer Tools in Google Chrome at a resolution of 1024 x 768.
 Most screenshots were cropped from the bottom to remove empty space or needless details (like the timestamps at the bottom of Synapse entity pages).
-After cropping, the resulting PNG images were [compressed](https://compresspng.com/) to minimize file size by roughly 70-75%.
+After cropping, the resulting PNG images were [compressed](https://compresspng.com/) to minimize file size by roughly 70-75% before committing the files to Git.

 ![Google Chrome Developer Tools](images/screenshots/devtools.png)